valentk777/ImageDisplayerVSExtension/README.md

 ## How to use
 You can add this extension the same way as all regular VS extensions.

-After installation, select View -> Other Windows -> DisplayImage.
+After installation, select View -> Other Windows -> Display Image.

 ![view location](https://github.com/valentk777/ImageDisplayerVSExtension/blob/main/Documentation/location.png?raw=true)